Marin Family Fun for President's Day Weekend

 Saturday, 9–10 am

 We take the "work" out of workout, by mixing low-intensity and high-intensity moves for an interval-style, calorie-burning dance fitness party on the lawn.
 Once the Latin and World rhythms take over, you'll see why Zumba Fitness classes are often called exercise in disguise.
 Check in at the Aquatics & Fitness Center front desk when coming for class.
 Location: Community Center on the lawn triangle behind the Center at 180 Camino Alto, Mill Valley.
-For more info, visit their website.
+Event details.

 - Learn How to Pier Fish